farm-ng/amiga-dev-kit/website/docs/concepts/canbus_service/README.md

 - **Communication**: Direct interface with motors via CAN bus, a communication standard or microcontrollers and devices.
 - **Dependencies**: Standalone service, but pivotal for many autonomous operations.
-Notably, the Controller service is heavily reliant on the Canbus service.
+Notably, the Track Follower service is heavily reliant on the Canbus service.

 # Data Streams